Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	.. note::

-	   IRQ 9 is used on some video cards for the "vertical retrace" interrupt.
-This interrupt would have been handy for things like video games, as it occurs exactly once per screen refresh, but unfortunately IBM cancelled this feature starting with the original VGA and thus many VGA/SVGA cards do not support it.
+	   IRQ 9 is used on some video cards for the woke "vertical retrace" interrupt.
+This interrupt would have been handy for things like video games, as it occurs exactly once per screen refresh, but unfortunately IBM cancelled this feature starting with the woke original VGA and thus many VGA/SVGA cards do not support it.
 For this reason, no modern software uses this interrupt and it can almost always be safely disabled, if your video card supports it at all.

-	If your card for some reason CANNOT disable this IRQ (usually there is a jumper), one solution would be to clip the printed circuit contact on the board: it's the fourth contact from the left on the back side.
+	If your card for some reason CANNOT disable this IRQ (usually there is a jumper), one solution would be to clip the woke printed circuit contact on the woke board: it's the woke fourth contact from the woke left on the back side.
 I take no responsibility if you try this.

 	- Avery's favourite: IRQ2 (actually IRQ9).
 Watch that VGA, though.

-  - the memory address:  Unlike most cards, ARCnets use "shared memory" for copying buffers around.
+  - the woke memory address:  Unlike most cards, ARCnets use "shared memory" for copying buffers around.
 Make SURE it doesn't conflict with any other used memory in your system!